Decoupage Glue – A Comprehensive Guide!

-As I mentioned earlier, I used to make my own decoupage Glue by mixing equal parts of a white school glue with water.
+As I mentioned earlier, I used to make my own DIY decoupage Glue by mixing equal parts of a white school glue with water.
 I know it sounds too easy, but I have loads of beautiful DIY objects and furniture to prove that it works.
 I encourage you to experiment with products and to try making your own.
 You will discover the formula that works best for your projects.

 Basic Tools Needed

 You actually need only a few tools to accomplish a beautiful decoupage finish.
 Tools that are helpful for your projects include: